 For most content creators, tips and subscriptions offer the most direct way for viewers to support them.
 However, there are a myriad of other ways to add supplemental income as a content creator.
 Ask yourself, "why should my viewers support me?"
 The answer: because of the value you demonstrate to your audience.
 For some creators, being incredibly skilled at a game or having a unique and entertaining personality is enough.
 But it helps to show value in other ways.
 This article presents other products and services you can use to earn extra revenue than just tips and subscriptions alone.

 Open a Merch Store

 Adding a merch store to your streaming profile can increase your revenue and significantly help you succeed as a streamer.
 It allows your fans to purchase custom apparel and showcase your brand in real-life.
 Streamlabs Merch store feature is one of the easiest ways to set up an online storefront.
 Set up only takes minutes, and it's entirely free to sell t-shirts, mugs, and hoodies.
 Streamlabs handles printing, packing, and ships all over the world.

 Looking for more ways to maximize sales with your merch store?
 You can read our blog to learn five proven strategies to sell more merchandise online.

 If you stream on Twitch, your viewers may be interested in the gear you use.
-With Amazon Blacksmith, you can make a list of the products you like and share them with your community.
-When someone purchases a product from the list, you'll earn some revenue.
-Amazon Blacksmith is a Twitch extension that you can download and is available as Panel, Component, or Overlay.
-Twitch Partners and Affiliates get higher commission rates for particular products purchased via Amazon Blacksmith links.
-Click here to see the exclusive promotional rates for Partners and Affiliates.
+With Amazon Associates, you can share products you like with your community.
+When someone purchases a product you recommended, you'll earn some revenue.
+Click here for more inforamtion about the program.

 Create Exclusive Content